Deducteam/Dedukti-standard/README.md

 <theory>       ::= (<command> "." (<space> <command> ".")*)?
 ```

-The initial symbol for the grammar recognized by the Dedukti standard
+The initial symbol for the grammar recognized by the Dedukti standard is `<theory>`.
-is `<theory>`.
-By convention, the suffix of a file using this standard
+By convention, the suffix of a file using this standard is `.dk`.
-is "dk".

 Pragma provide commands which are implementation dependent and do not
 need to be supported.
 This way, a file containing a pragma is